-If you purchased a copy of my book I hope you enjoy the guys' adventure and thank you for your purchase.
+If you purchased a copy of my son's story, I hope you enjoy the guys' adventure and thank you for your purchase.
 My hope is that this story will help answer the question of who thru-hikers are and some of what they experience.
-If you don't have a copy, see the link below.
+The story was a collaboration between my son and I. He had the final say on which stories and details were included.
+If you don't have a copy, see the Contact link on the right.

 The pictures are intended to augment the story.
 I would love to be able to offer a color picture version of the book, but this is not economically feasible for an on-demand printed book.

-I would have loved to have hiked the AT as a young man, but National Geographic's article on the AT wouldn't be published until a few years after I graduated from college and I knew nothing about it.
+I would love to have hiked the AT as a young man, but National Geographic's article on the AT wouldn't be published until a few years after I graduated from college and I knew nothing about it.
 I'm sure my new wife would have loved for me to disappear into the woods for six months and leave her alone with my college loans.
-Like so many of us, my window for a thru-hike has been delayed.
-Seeing Dale "Grey Bead" Sanders complete his thru-hike this year at age 82 and a couple carry their 1 year old the entire trail renews my hope to one day soon spend 6 months living what I have only been able to experience through blogs and spending time with my son and his friend.
+Like so many of us, my window for a thru-hike has been kicked down the road.
+Seeing Dale "Grey Bead" Sanders complete his thru-hike in 2017 at age 82 and a couple carry their 1 year old the entire trail renews my hope to one day soon spend 6 months living what I have only been able to experience through blogs and spending time with my son and his friend.

 In the tradition of living vicariously through others, I became nearly obsessed by the technical aspects and progress of this endeavor.
 Though the guys wouldn't make use of any of them, I would have.
 The mapping software loaded onto Eric's phone became compromised and so they did what most do and followed the white blazes north.
 Not mentioned in the story was a solar powered compass watch he wore which included a barometer.
 He said the barometer wasn't needed after a few weeks as he could usually tell when rain was on the way.